rodalton/watson-functions/README.md

 # watson-functions
-A set of IBM Cloud Functions that can be used to call Watson AI services on IBM Cloud.
+This repository provides set of IBM Cloud Functions that can be used to call Watson AI services on IBM Cloud.

 [IBM Cloud Functions](https://console.bluemix.net/docs/openwhisk/index.html#index) (based on Apache OpenWhisk) is a Function-as-a-Service (FaaS) platform which executes functions in response to incoming events.